Our experience visiting the amazing Mont Saint Michel by bike

 Accessing the island by bike

 A trial has been in place over the past few years allowing bikes to cycle across the causeway and bridge and park next to the entrance to the island village.
-Prior to this bikes had to be left at the beginning of the causeway in the bike racks and the journey out made on foot or shuttle bus.
+Prior to this bikes had to be left at the beginning of the causeway in the bike racks and the journey out was made on foot or shuttle bus.
 When we visited in 2021 we cycled out to the island a number of times and observed plenty of others doing this as well.
 The wooden walkway is the official bike path or voie verte but during the day this is very busy with people walking to and from the island.
 Instead, we cycled on the road, as did many others.
 The only traffic on the road are the shuttle buses that did not seem to mind sitting behind bikes as necessary.

 If you are planning a trip to France our website has lots more information to help you get ready.

-- Our Practical pages include general travel related information for France including visa requirements, mobile phones, money, accommodation options, car hire and lots more.
+- Our Practical pages include general travel-related information for France including visa requirements, mobile phones, money, accommodation options, car hire, and lots more.